 Big Cypress National Preserve

-Free ranger-led swamp walks and canoe trips depart from the Oasis Visitor Center.
+Free ranger-led swamp walks and canoe trips depart from the Oasis Visitor Center from December through March.

 Fakahatchee Strand Preserve State Park